dimagi/commcare-hq/custom/icds_reports/scripts/README.md

 4. Copy the data

-    Using the `custom/icds_reports/scripts/migrate_tables.py` script repeatedly top copy the data.
+    Using the `custom/icds_reports/scripts/migrate_tables.py` script repeatedly to copy the data.

     ```
     $ python migrate_tables.py --help